-Butler Ecumenical Building
+The George W. Butler Building

-The building contains the offices of Human Resources, Business, Campus Housing and Campus Operations.
-It also includes the Cornish Rogers Prayer Room, which serves as a musalla, or room dedicated to daily Muslim prayers.
-Also housed in the building are the offices for the Episcopal Theological School at Claremont (ETSC), the Center for
+The building contains the offices of Administration and Finance, including Human Resources and Campus Housing.
+On the first floor is the Haddon Conference Center, a multipurpose conference room with electronic media capability, and the Lemon Tree Café that offers delicious lunches throughout the week.
+The Cornish Rogers Prayer

-Lutheran Studies at Claremont, The National United Methodist Native American Center, and the Center for Pacific and Asian-American Ministries (CPAAM).
-On the first floor is the Haddon Conference Center, a multipurpose conference room with electronic media capability.
-Also on the first floor is the Broken Loaf cafeteria which offers delicious and inexpensive lunches throughout the week.
-The second floor includes a large classroom with high-quality, large-screen video conferencing equipment.
+Room, which serves as an interfaith prayer and meditation space, and a large classroom with high-quality, large-screen video conferencing equipment are located on the second floor.
+Also housed in the building are the offices for the Episcopal Theological School at Claremont (ETSC), the Center for Lutheran Studies at Claremont, The National United Methodist Native American Center, and the Center for Pacific and Asian-American Ministries (CPAAM).